120 Bahadur: Casting

-The film marks Farhan Akhtar’s return to acting after three years since Toofaan, as he portrays the role of Shaitan Singh.
+The film marks Farhan Akhtar's return to acting after three years since Toofaan, as he portrays the role of Shaitan Singh.
 Raashii Khanna plays the female lead opposite him.
 The cast also includes Sparsh Walia, Ankit Siwach, Vivan Bhatena, Dhanveer Singh, and Sahib Verma in key roles, along with Eijaz Khan and Ajinkya Deo.
 Mrunal Thakur, Paresh Rawal, and Hussain Dalal are also part of the cast.

 Most of the actors playing soldiers are first-time performers who had never faced the camera before and were trained through a grueling six-month program by an international action team.

 Filming

 Principal photography of the film commenced on 4 September 2024, in Ladakh with logistical support of Indian Army and has been shot majorly in Ladakh, with some scenes in Rajasthan and Mumbai.
 A large part of the film has been shot in the high hills of Ladakh at a height of 14,000 feet where actors battled not just temperatures of -10 degrees Celsius but also a lack of oxygen.
 In late January the final schedule of the film was held in Jaipur, Rajasthan over 10 days where flashback scenes related to Farhan's character Shaitan Singh were shot.
 The 15-day Mumbai schedule was concluded in December 2024.
-Filming in harsh terrain of Ladakh was difficult, even Eijaz Khan (also the film narrator) considered a fit actor suffered breathing trouble on the 2nd day of the shoot.
+Filming in harsh terrain of Ladakh was difficult, even Eijaz Khan considered a fit actor suffered breathing trouble on the 2nd day of the shoot.
 During the filming, the actors were trained by the team that worked in All Quiet on the Western Front in body language, hand-to-hand combat, weapons handling, as well as on how to operate a .303 rifle.

 Post-production

-The film is in post-production work including editing, sound design, and VFX, which started soon after shooting was over.
-Bollywood actor Amitabh Bachchan is set to give his voice-over for the opening sequence of the film.
+The film's post-production work included editing, sound design, and VFX, which started soon after shooting was over.
+Bollywood actor Amitabh Bachchan gave his voice-over for the opening sequence of the film.
 His voice has been added in post-production.
-It was revealed during the latest episode of Kaun Banega Crorepati when Farhan Akhtar and his father Javed Akhtar participated as celebrity contestant and requested Amitabh Bachchan to give voice over of opening sequence as a request.
+It was revealed during an episode of Kaun Banega Crorepati when Farhan Akhtar and his father Javed Akhtar participated as celebrity contestant and requested Amitabh Bachchan to give voice over of opening sequence as a request.
 The background music has been given by Satish Raghunathan while sound mixing has been done by Pranav Shukla.